How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Introduction

-Another practice relevant to model training with sparse annotations is to generate dense annotations from sparse ones, which we refer to as mask interpolation.
-Yeung et al. introduced Sli2Vol, a self-supervised framework that reconstructs annotations for unlabeled slices based on a reference slice, converting sparsely annotated volumes into densely annotated ones with a combination of human-annotated and algorithm-generated masks. \cite{yeung_sli2vol} Wu et al. proposed Single Slice Annotation (SSA) with similar purpose but incorporated more sophisticated pre-processing and regularization during model training for better robustness. \cite{wu_ssa} While these methods do not offer complete code that can be used in a plug-and-play manner, our implementation based on these approaches achieved comparable performance in mask interpolation.
-We evaluate whether this interpolation adds value under various conditions.
+In parallel with the study on the impact of various annotation configurations on different target types, we also evaluate a complementary approach for utilizing sparse annotation known as mask interpolation (M.I.), which leverages sparse annotations to generate dense annotations in a self-supervised manner before training.
+Yeung et al. introduced Sli2Vol, a self-supervised framework that reconstructs annotations for unlabeled slices based on a reference slice, converting sparsely annotated volumes into densely annotated ones with a combination of human-annotated and algorithm-generated masks. \cite{yeung_sli2vol} Wu et al. proposed Single Slice Annotation (SSA) with similar purpose but incorporated more sophisticated pre-processing and regularization during model training for better robustness. \cite{wu_ssa}

-Choosing which slices to annotate within each volume is also plausibly an important aspect that will affect model performance.
-We empirically compared the efficacy of three slice sampling methods.
-Two of the methods, fixed-interval and uniform-random sampling, are simple yet effective for unbiased slice sampling with a wide coverage of locations within each volume.

-A third approach to slice selection leverages the concept of Active Learning (AL) \cite{ren2021survey}\cite{gal2017deep}\cite{zhang2019sparse}, which seeks to reduces labeling costs by focusing on the most informative samples.
-However, traditional AL methods often require extensive human-computer interaction, and/or the availability of some advanced data engines with UI, making them difficult to deploy in many settings.
-To address this drawback under a research setting (e.g. universities, hospitals), we implemented a variant of AL based on Unsupervised Active Learning (UAL).
-This class of methods claim to preserve the key advantage of selecting the "most informative or representative subset of samples" within a fixed annotation budget, while eliminating the need for human interaction with the model during the slice selection process. \cite{zheng2020annotation}\cite{zheng2019biomedical}\cite{sener2018active}